javier-sy/yeste-studio-website/_pages/software.md

 Open source suite of several components to add MIDI communications capabilities to Musa-DSL that also can be used in other Ruby projects independently of Musa-DSL.

-This suite is a fork of of [Ari Russo](https://github.com/arirusso)'s libraries with some modifications and optimizations.
+This suite is a fork of [Ari Russo](https://github.com/arirusso)'s libraries with some modifications and optimizations.

 | Library | Function |
 | --- | --- |